The connection between cancer and eating two fried chicken meals per week

 Fried food is incredibly tasty.
 Unfortunately, for many reasons, over-consumption of it can be deadly, and as a result, everyone must do what they can to limit their intake of this type of food.

 Many of the connections between overeating fried foods are deeply intuitive.
-It doesn’t take more than a rudimentary understanding of biology and physiology to realize that overeating this type of food, like chicken, can result in a slew of health problems, such as diabetes, heart disease, high cholesterol and obesity.
+It doesn’t take more than a rudimentary understanding of biology and physiology to realize that overeating this type of food, like chicken, can result in a slew of health problems, such as diabetes, heart disease, high cholesterol, and obesity.

-What is less well known is the connection between fried chicken and numerous types of cancer: Multiple studies have shown that eating fried chicken twice a week or more can result in an increased risk of stomach cancer, esophageal cancer, gastric cancer, precancerous lesions and more.
+What is less well known is the connection between fried chicken and numerous types of cancer: Multiple studies have shown that eating fried chicken twice a week or more can result in an increased risk of stomach cancer, esophageal cancer, gastric cancer, precancerous lesions, and more.

-According to available research, the primary cause of the connection between fried foods and cancer centers around acrylamide, which is a chemical that forms in foods which are baked or fried at high temperatures.
+According to available research, the primary cause of the connection between fried foods and cancer centers around acrylamide, which is a chemical that forms in foods that are baked or fried at high temperatures.

-The risk with acrylamide is so great that some countries’ equivalent of the Food and Drug Administration have issued official warnings against consumption of foods that may contain acrylamide, noting the general connection between the chemical and cancer.
-The U.S. Food and Drug Administration has issued no such warnings, but there are regulations about the amount of acrylamide which can be found in drinking water.
+The risk with acrylamide is so great that some countries’ equivalent of the Food and Drug Administration have issued official warnings against the consumption of foods that may contain acrylamide, noting the general connection between the chemical and cancer.
+The U.S. Food and Drug Administration has issued no such warnings, but there are regulations about the amount of acrylamide that can be found in drinking water.

 The American Cancer Society declined to opine on whether or not acrylamide itself is a carcinogen.
 However, it summarized the findings of numerous international bodies on acrylamide, noting that the International Agency for Research of Cancer, the US National Toxicology Program and the U.S. Environmental Protection Agency had all classified acrylamide as at least “likely” to be a carcinogen.

-Stomach cancer
+Stomach Cancer

 The data is clear: There is a connection between this type of cancer and the consumption of this type of food more than twice a week.

 One study, conducted in 2002, followed 13,000 people, 116 of whom died of this type of cancer.
-The study found that frequent use of cooking oil and fried foods was correlated with higher risks of cancer in both men and women, and that more frequent consumption of this type of food was associated with higher cancer risk.
+The study found that frequent use of cooking oil and fried foods was correlated with higher risks of cancer in both men and women and that more frequent consumption of this type of food was associated with higher cancer risk.
 Meanwhile, a diet high in fresh produce and fruits was associated with lower cancer risk.

 The American Cancer Society has an entire page on its website dedicated to how to reduce one’s risk of stomach cancer.
-Like the above study, it found that a risk of this type of cancer can be reduced by fresh fruits (with a particular emphasis on citrus fruits) and vegetables.
+Like the above study, it found that the risk of this type of cancer can be reduced by fresh fruits (with a particular emphasis on citrus fruits) and vegetables.
 It notes the general connection between this type of cancer and diet.

-Prostate cancer
+Prostate Cancer

 In 2015, a meta-analysis was conducted of four studies, totaling 2,579 cancer patients.
 According to the analysis: